marcuslavagnole/bqr_informative_sampling/README.md

 -->

 2. **A Bayesian approach to multiple-output quantile regression analysis under informative sampling**.  _R&R at the Journal of the Royal Statistical Society, Series A (Statistics in Society)_.

+- **EM_BWQR_AL_MO.R** : EM routine for the weighted quantile regression based on the Asymmetric Laplace distribution.